 It has long been the case that in order to defend their systems from intrusion, corporations would establish a corporate network, a “secure” perimeter around a private network containing the company’s prized technical assets.
 Contact from outside the perimeter was treated with suspicion, but systems within were assumed to be friendly.
 This perimeter was often called a corporate firewall and can be compared to the moat surrounding a castle, which represents the corporate network in the analogy.

-In a real castle, the problem with this paradigm is that if the moat and wall are penetrated by a nefarious actor the contents of the castle are exposed to foul play.
-Worse, the inhabitants tend to trust their secure perimeter and therefore treat contact within the walls as friendly.
+In a real castle, the problem with this paradigm is that if the moat and wall are penetrated by a nefarious actor, the contents of the castle are exposed to foul play.
+Worse, the inhabitants tend to trust their security perimeter and therefore treat contact within the walls as friendly.
 Lulled to a false sense of security, they are more vulnerable within the walls than they would be without, where they might continuously treat their surroundings and contacts with appropriate suspicion.
-In the same way, users and computational resources within a corporate firewall may trust their peers more than is warranted given that an incursion is not only possible, but likely.
+In the same way, users and computational resources within a corporate firewall may trust their peers more than is warranted, given that an incursion is not only possible but likely.